Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped

 The criminal case against Golunov had several irregularities.
 During his detention, reports emerged that police officers had beaten Golunov while in custody.
 And via his employer, he said the "evidence" that was allegedly gathered from his apartment — including various drugs and weight scales — had actually been planted there.

-Explaining the decision to release Golunov, Minister of Internal Affairs Vladimir Kolokoltsev said that after numerous tests, "a decision has been made to drop the criminal case against journalist Ivan Golunov for lack of evidence proving his involvement in the crime in question.
-He will be released from house arrest today, and the charges against him will be dropped."
+Explaining the decision to release Golunov, Minister of Internal Affairs Vladimir Kolokoltsev said, according to state-run Tass media, that Golunov would be released "for lack of evidence proving his involvement in the crime in question."

-The announcement also said an internal investigation will be conducted into the police officers who detained the journalist.
+The official announcement also said an internal investigation will be conducted into the police officers who detained the journalist.
 Those officers have now been suspended from their official duties, Kolokoltsev said.

 ...it came out 9 minutes before Ivan Golunov was released and all charges against him dropped.
 Cops who framed him will be investigated.
 Am I sleeping?
 Did this really happen? https://t.co/XtdHRwqZJp— Alexey Kovalev (@Alexey__Kovalev) June 11, 2019